 Mergers and acquisitions are often motivated by the intention of creating value from intangible assets.
 We develop a novel word list of intangibles and apply it to takeover announcements.
 Deals presented with more “intangibles talk” complete more...Read more

 This paper analyzes how trading after shareholder meetings changes the composition of the shareholder base.
-Mutual funds in our sample sell, or buy less, if their votes are opposed to the voting outcome, independently of whether funds oppose or...Read more
+Using data on daily trades we find that mutual funds reduce their holdings if their votes are opposed to the voting outcome.
+Trading...Read more

 Cross-border venture capital (VC) investments play an important role in the scaling up of high-growth companies.
 However, policymakers worry that foreign VC investments transfer the majority of economic activity to the investor country.
 On the...Read more